 4. Trip Registration

-Take action to register your trip details with your government registration service, with the major options detailed below.
+Take action to register your trip details with your government registration service.
 This action is important to ensure that if an incident occurs while you are overseas that they know which of their nationals are travelling in that country and can follow up to ensure you are ok.

 While you are looking at your government website, also check if there are any travel advisories you should be aware of for Japan.